absmach/fluxmq/web/content/docs/client.md

 ---
-title: Client Libraries
+title: Client Library
 description: Pure Go client libraries for MQTT 3.1.1/5.0 and AMQP 0.9.1 with durable queue support, auto-reconnect, and comprehensive features
 ---

-# Client Libraries
+# Client Library

 Pure Go client libraries for MQTT 3.1.1/5.0 and AMQP 0.9.1 with durable queue support.
 Note: FluxMQ also exposes AMQP 1.0 server support, but this repository does not